 The Business Case

-First up is the business case (BC).
-The business case is important as its structure needs to be in coherence with the demand management process.
+First is the business case (BC).
+The key point about the business case is its structure needs to reflect the demand management process.

 Component and Project Selection